 Find a spot in full sun or partial shade, and sow seeds 1/4-inch-deep in rows 10 inches apart, leaving about an inch between each.

 If you prefer, you can also broadcast seeds and thin later.
 Seeds should germinate within just a few days!

 Try mixing with other salad greens when broadcasting to create your own mesclun mix!

-Sow in spring and again in late summer for a fall harvest, or better yet seed every 2 to 3 weeks throughout the season for a continual harvest.
+Sow in spring and again in late summer for a fall harvest, or better yet seed every two to three weeks throughout the season for a continual harvest.

 There is really not much to growing and maintaining arugula.
 It grows so fast that when issues do arise, you can always just reseed and wait a couple of weeks.

 Once your bed is seeded, just be sure to keep the soil moist until sprouts appear.
-When plants have developed a few true leaves, you can thin to about 6 inches apart.
+When plants have developed a few true leaves, you can thin to about six inches apart.